orthanc-mirrors/orthanc-book/Sphinx/source/users/anonymization.rst

 * The ``Replace`` associative array specifies the substitions to be applied (cf. anonymization).
 * If ``RemovePrivateTags`` is set to ``true``, the private tags (i.e. manufacturer-specific tags) are removed.
+* The ``Transcode`` option allows you to define the TransferSyntax of the modified file.
 * The ``Force`` option must be set to ``true``, in order to allow the modification of the ``PatientID``, as such a modification of the :ref:`DICOM identifiers <dicom-identifiers>` might lead to breaking